smeijer/leaflet-geosearch/README.md

 `autoClose` closes the result list if a result is selected by click/enter.

 `keepResult` is used to keep the selected result in the search field.
 This prevents markers to disappear while using the `autoClose` feature.

+`updateMap` controls whether or not the map re-centers on the selection.

 **Events**